revenue - Home page(888) 815-0802

 Outside Sales vs. Field Sales

 Outside sales and field sales are often used interchangeably, but there can be subtle distinctions depending on the organization.
-Both refer to sales roles where representatives meet with prospects and customers in person, outside of an office environment.
-The key difference is usually in how the terms are applied.
+Both refer to sales roles in which representatives meet with prospects and customers in person, outside an office.

 Outside sales is the broader term.
 It describes any sales activity that happens face-to-face, whether at a client’s location, an event, or in the field.
-It’s commonly used across industries to contrast with inside sales, which is done remotely.
+It is commonly used across industries to contrast with inside sales, which is done remotely.

 Field sales typically refers to a more structured version of outside sales, with a strong emphasis on territory management, scheduled site visits, and long-cycle deal development.
 Field reps often work with larger accounts and may focus on complex or enterprise-level sales.

 In most cases, the two roles share the same responsibilities and skills.
 Both require travel, strong relationship-building, and the ability to adapt to customer needs on the spot.
-The terminology may vary by company, but the core function—selling in person—remains the same.
+The terminology may vary by company, but the core function of selling in person remains the same.

 Outside Sales FAQs